bobanetwork/zkrand/README.md

       This command reads $pp_i$ from "./data/dkg/proofs/instance_{INDEX}.json"
    and $zkp_i$ from  "./data/dkg/proofs/proof_{INDEX}.dat".

-        Note that it is not necessary to require each member to generate and submit $pp_i$.
+      The current implementation of contracts expect submission from each member.
+However, it is in fact not necessary to require each member to generate and submit $pp_i$.
         Instead, a lower bound $m$ with threshold < m <= number_of_members can be set to accept the NI-DKG process.
         For example, m = (2/3) * number_of_members.
 If at least m members submit valid $(pp_i, zkp_i)$, then the NI-DKG can be considered successfully.
         The members that do not submit will still be able to obtain a secret/verification key pair (in the following steps) as long as their member public keys are included.
         These members can be allowed or banned from participating in the randomness generation process.
-   2. Derive secret shares and global public parameters.  `ppList` in the contract contains all the submitted public parameters from which each member can derive their secret shares and global public parameters.
+   3. Derive secret shares and global public parameters.  `ppList` in the contract contains all the submitted public parameters from which each member can derive their secret shares and global public parameters.
-    Member i can derive its secret share $sk_i$ and the global public parameters using:
+    Member $i$ can derive its secret share $sk_i$ and the global public parameters using:

       ```
       $ RUST_LOG=info ./target/release/client dkg derive <INDEX> -f <FILE>
       ```
-      This command requires member i's secret key $msk_i$ in "./data/members/FILE.json" and all the public parameters in "./data/all_instances.json".
+      This command requires member $i$'s secret key $msk_i$ in "./data/members/FILE.json" and all the public parameters in "./data/all_instances.json".
 The default value of FILE is "member". `ppList` in the contract is of type `uint256[][]`.
    `all_instances.json` is obtained from  `ppList` by converting all the uint256 into hex string.
-From this command, member i obtains its secret share saved at "./data/dkg/shares/share_{INDEX}.json", a global public key $gpk$ saved at "./data/gpk.json" and all the verification keys saved at "./data/vks.json".
+From this command, member $i$ obtains its secret share saved at "./data/dkg/shares/share_{INDEX}.json", a global public key $gpk$ saved at "./data/gpk.json" and all the verification keys saved at "./data/vks.json".
 Every member can obtain a verification key regardless of whether the member participates in the NI-DKG or not.
 The verification keys are listed in the same order as the member public keys.
-   The verification key $vk_i$ will be used to verify the partial evaluation generation by member i using its secret share $sk_i$.
+   The verification key $vk_i$ will be used to verify the partial evaluation generation by member $i$ using its secret share $sk_i$.

 6. Randomness generation: given an unique public string $x$, members jointly generate a pseudorandom value.
 This pseudorandom is deterministic which means only one value can pass the pseudorandom verification `verifyPseudoRand` given $gpk$ and $x$.